Does a Judgment Lien Against a Homestead Exempt Property Take Priority Over a Later-Recorded Mortgage?

 [7] Id.

 [8] Id.; see also Landers-Morrison-Christenson Co. v.
 Ambassador Holding Co., 214 N.W.
-503, 505 (1927) (stating that advances secured by mortgage have priority over mechanics’ liens that attached after the mortgage was recorded but before the advances were made); Landmark v.
+503, 505 (1927) (stating that future advances secured by a mortgage, at least where made pursuant to an obligation to make them, have priority over mechanics’ liens that attached after the mortgage was recorded but before the advances were made); Landmark v.
 Schaefbauer, 41 B.R.
 766, 770 (Bankr.
 D. Minn.
-1984) (determining that recording real estate mortgage perfects lien against property of bankruptcy estate).
+1984) (determining that recording a real estate mortgage perfects the lien against property of the bankruptcy estate).